Skip to main content

 dsquery group -name "Domain Admins" | dsget group -members

-Note: This pipes the “DN” (Distinguished Name) from query to get, expanding the list.
+The pipe passes the DN (Distinguished Name) from query to get, which expands the member list.

 #